 - Once the shrimp has been prepared, you can prepare the other ingredients too.

-- Combine the lime juice with a pinch of salt and the red onion slices.
+- Thinly slice the red onion and add lime juice with a pinch of salt.
 Give the ingredients a good stir.
 Cover the bowl and rest it inside the fridge for 10-15 minutes.

 - Once the onions have pickled, strain the liquid out.
 Place the strained lime liquid in a blender.
 Then place the pickled onions back in the fridge to remain cold.